ad3ller/fastadjust/README.md

 ## Notes

-The SIMION python API, which is used to convert PAs to HDF5, does not support python 3.
+The SIMION 8.1 python API, which is used by `fastadjust` to convert PAs to HDF5, does not support python 3.
 The other features of `fastadjust` work in python 2 or 3.

 To create a python 2.7 environment see https://conda.io/docs/user-guide/tasks/manage-python.html